-CHA's BEST PRACTICES FOR REVIEWING APPLICATIONS
+CHA's REVIEWER BEST PRACTICES

 We are sharing these guidelines to ensure transparency and integrity in our selection processes.
-Our reviewers are members of the CHA faculty steering committee, they are guided by principles of equity, inclusivity, and objectivity.
+Our reviewers are members of the CHA faculty steering committee; they are guided by principles of equity, inclusivity, and objectivity.

 Applications will be read and reviewed in an objective and unbiased manner.